Zendro-dev/Zendro-dev.github.io/setup_root.md

     * Single Page App (SPA) - http://localhost:8080
     * Keycloak - http://localhost:8081/

+*If you are having problems starting zendro in development mode due to "mandatory OAuth2 variables are not being set" error in SPA or GraphiQL, please run `zendro stop` to stop the services and then `zendro start` to start services again.
+This happens because graphql-server should write the OAuth2 variables in .env files before SPA and GraphiQL load, but SPA and GraphiQL are loading faster than graphql-server.*

   **Production mode**

+  *Remember that dotfiles are usually treated as hidden files, so make sure you can view hidden files.*

     * Copy the content of `./graphiql-auth/.env.development` to `./graphiql-auth/.env.production`
     * Copy the content of `./single-page-app/.env.development` to `./single-page-app/.env.production`
     * Modify the `OAUTH2_TOKEN_URI` env var in `./graphql-server/.env`: